A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Methodology

 \subsection{Discussion on the Practical Aspects of LS-IBM}

 The IBM flow and transport solver is based on an implicit method.
 As a result, there is no severe restriction on the time step.
-Yet, a reasonably small time step, close to the viscous (diffusive) and CFL time steps, is recommended for faster convergence.
+Yet, a reasonably small time step, close to the viscous (diffusive) and Courant–Friedrichs–Lewy (CFL) (advective) time steps, is recommended for faster convergence.
 This choice also honors the physical time scales.

-The GCIBM requires that the grid Damk\"{o}hler number ($Da_{\Delta x} = K\Delta x/D$) be less than 2, (see the derivation of GCIBM in \cite{yousefzadeh2019high, yousefzadeh2020numerical}).
+The GCIBM requires that the grid Damk\"{o}hler number ($Da_{\Delta x} = K\Delta x/D$) be less than 2 due to the explicit dervivation of coefficients for polynomial approximation of the boundary conditions.
+In particular, in this method, the state variable of the Robin boundary condition is approximated with a polynomial function.
+The coefficients of the function are derived explicitly with a constant factor of $(2-Da_{\Delta x})^{-1}$ where $Da_{\Delta x}= K\Delta x/D$ refers to numerical Damk\"{o}hler number.
+Since {$(2-Da_{\Delta x}) > 0$} to prevent an ill-conditioned matrix, then {$Da_{\Delta x} < 2$}.
 This poses restrictions on the grid size close to the interface.
-Table \ref{tab:timesteps} summarizes the time step and grid size restrictions, where the value of $\lambda_{cfl}$ in Table \ref{tab:timesteps} is between 0 and 1.
+Table \ref{tab:timesteps} summarizes general time step and grid size restrictions, where the safety factor $\lambda_{cfl}$ for ensuring stability in Table \ref{tab:timesteps} is between 0 and 1. \noah{We emphasize that some of the listed grid size and time step restrictions may be attenuated by using implicit schemes.
+For example, since in the current implementation diffusive terms are treated implicitly, the viscous time-step constraint is eliminated.}

-It is worth emphasizing that, since the movement of the interface due to reaction is much smaller than flow and transport processes, one may not solve the level set equation (i.e. update the boundary geometry) at every flow and transport time step, i.e. the time step in Eq. \eqref{eq:levelset} is a multiple of the time step in equations \eqref{eq:NavierStokes} and \eqref{eq:transport}, namely, $\Delta t_{LS} = m \Delta t$, with $m$ an integer.
+Also, since the movement of the interface due to reaction is much smaller than flow and transport processes, one may not solve the level set equation (i.e. update the boundary geometry) at every flow and transport time step, i.e. the time step in \eqref{eq:levelset} is a multiple of the time step in \eqref{eq:NavierStokes} and \eqref{eq:transport}, namely, $\Delta t_{LS} = m \Delta t$, with $m$ an integer.